DV

 Strategy & risk

-BITO tracks Bitcoin Futures with a futures-based approach, while MSTY tracks Strategy (MSTR) with a covered call approach.
-Beta is 1.8778 for BITO and 2.5604 for MSTY, indicating BITO is less volatile relative to the market.
+BITO tracks Bitcoin Futures with a crypto approach, while MSTY is actively managed around Strategy (MSTR) exposure with a crypto approach.
+Beta is 1.8778 for BITO and 2.5604 for MSTY, making BITO the less volatile of the two by this measure.

 BITO beta1.8778